IP Geofencing With Methodics IPLM

 When it comes to IP security, you need a three-pronged approach:

-- Preventing IP leakage by protecting your IP from unauthorized use, editing, or viewing by implementing regional protections with IP geofencing.
+- Preventing IP leakage by implementing regional protections with IP geofencing.

 - IP security assurance: making sure your IP is not prone to hacking and other malicious activity.

 - The secure transfer of IP through the use of blockchain.

 This blog will focus on the first pillar listed above: IP geofencing.

 IP geofencing is a security measure that restricts IP availability by geography, regardless of a user’s access permissions.
 Think of it as a virtual perimeter around a given location.